ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

     - `TX12 MK2`: Update it to at least EdgeTX 2.8.0 (f6d140e) for full EdgeTX support.
     - `Boxer`: The factory EdgeTX firmware should be based off an early EdgeTX 2.8.0 and wouldn't need an update.
     - `BetaFPV Lite Radio 3 Pro`: Update it to at least EdgeTX 2.8.0 (f6d140e) for full EdgeTX support.
+    - `Jumper T-Pro`: Update it to at least EdgeTX 2.7.1 (a55aff0) for full EdgeTX support.
     - `Jumper T-Lite V2`: Update it to at least EdgeTX 2.8.0 (f6d140e) for full EdgeTX support.

     ???
 Tip "Simplest EdgeTX Updating Procedure"